Municipal Library Elevator Coup: Plans

 Originally, the conspirators hoped to force the abdication of the King Carlos I, but decided on proclaiming a republic as the better goal.
 Various versions of the plan existed, although they all shared the same goal of removing the dictator João Franco without forcing the intervention of the military, and thus escalating the conflict into a civil war.
 In its final version, brigades of Carbonária would neutralize the lines of communication, the mounted cavalry in the Largo do Carmo, the Municipal Guard in the Largo dos Lóios, the barracks in the Cabeço de Bola and the naval officers in the Vale de Zebo, while the remaining conspirators would take the municipal office buildings and eliminate João Franco.

-On January 27, 1908 the plan to remove the dictator was approved by Afonso Costa and Francisco Correia Herédia (Viscount of Ribeira Brava) for both groups of dissidents.
+On 27 January 1908 the plan to remove the dictator was approved by Afonso Costa and Francisco Correia Herédia (Viscount of Ribeira Brava) for both groups of dissidents.
 Meanwhile, other conspirators were not only interested in removing João Franco, but also eliminating the King.
 This change in plans is harder to pinpoint, but a recent study points to the end of 1907.
 José Maria Alpoim, who associated with members of the Carbonária, was responsible for a plan to acquire arms, promulgate a revolution, and two plans to execute the Prime Minister and the monarch.
 Whether republican leaders were aware of these plans is unclear; the relationships that existed between the conspirators and instigators of the coupe were later suppressed.
-But, these competing motivations likely played a part in the disorganization on the eve of the coupe, which was planned for either January 31 or February 1.
+But, these competing motivations likely played a part in the disorganization on the eve of the coupe, which was planned for either 31 January or 1 February.